eclipse-archived/ceylon-ide-intellij/README.md

 # Requirements

 This plugin is developed against IntelliJ IDEA 2016.2.
-It works with both Community and Ultimate editions.
+It works with both Community and Ultimate editions, and also supports Android Studio.

 The plugin includes a full embedded distribution of Ceylon, so you don't necessarily have to download and install Ceylon separately.